netbox-community/netbox-operator/README.md

     export HTTPS_ENABLE="true"
     export NETBOX_RESTORATION_HASH_FIELD_NAME="netboxOperatorRestorationHash"
     ```
-- run `make run` in a new terminal to start the netbox operator locally and accept incoming connections if a popup apears
+- run `make run` in a new terminal to start the NetBox-Operator locally and accept incoming connections if a popup apears

 ## To Deploy on the cluster